 “Tell the king I will be along.”

 The envoy headed back to give the message to the king.
 Zeta knew what was coming.
 She should have gone to the king first to request the aide of the Warriors.
 Now she would have to explain in an open session.
 The king would try to prove his dominance.
 To show he was the ruler of the Dahomey Amazons and that she was subject to his will and not the other way around.
 She knew the meeting was coming, and she was ready for it.
-She stepped back into her home.
+Zeta stepped back into her home.
 She might as well get it done.
-She laid her uniform on the bed and began undressing to chang her clothing.
+She laid her uniform on the bed and began undressing to change her clothing.
 Barin came up beside her and placed the royal uniform of Theros on top of the Dahomey uniform.
 Zeta sucked in her breath; she remembered seeing her parents in full military dress as a child.

-She looked at Barin, “Thank you, but I do not know if it is appropriate for me to wear that here.”
+“Thank you, but I do not know if it is appropriate for me to wear that here.”

 “You are a Queen!
 There is no place here or on Theros that you should not represent your parents or your people!”